-- 1. In 2005, the UNECE Working Party on Intermodal Transport and Logistics (WP.24), in line with an action plan adopted the (then) ECMT Council of Ministers in Moscow, agreed on three strategic elements that should be the cornerstones of international activities to overcome the main weaknesses of rail transport between Europe and Asia (TRANS/WP.24/109, paras 13-20): - Establishment of a common pan-European rail customs transit system; - Harmonization of frontier controls for rail transport; - Negotiation of a unified railway law. - 2.
+- 1. In 2005, the United Nations Economic Commission for Europe (UNECE) Working Party on Intermodal Transport and Logistics (WP.24), in line with an action plan adopted the (then) ECMT Council of Ministers in Moscow, agreed on three strategic elements that should be the cornerstones of international activities to overcome the main weaknesses of rail transport between Europe and Asia (TRANS/WP.24/109, paras.
+13-20): - (a) Establishment of a common pan-European rail customs transit system; - (b) Harmonization of frontier controls for rail transport; - (c) Negotiation of a unified railway law. - 2.
 Progress has been made on strategic element (1) with the adoption, on 9 February 2006, of a new Convention on International Customs Transit Procedures for the Carriage of Goods by Rail under Cover of SMGS Consignment Notes.
 Similarly, element (2) has been dealt with successfully and a new annex on rail transport to the International Convention on the Harmonization of Frontier Controls of Goods (1982) has been approved by UNECE in early 2010.
 The third element, however, i.e. negotiation of an unified railway law to allow direct carriage by rail under a single legal regime from the Atlantic to the Pacific, still remains to be tackled. - 3.
-The common CIM/SMGS consignment note, prepared under a joint CIT/OSJD project to bridge practical differences between CIM and SMGS, was a very useful first step.
+The common CIM/SMGS consignment note, prepared under a joint International Rail Transport Committee (CIT)/Committee of the Organization for Cooperation between

+Railways (OSJD) project to bridge practical differences between CIM and SMGS, was a very useful first step.
 However, contractual arrangements do not eliminate the underlying mandatory legal provisions and requirements under CIM and SMGS and national law.
-In the "Appeal from Bern", issued in 2009, the CIT stressed that railway undertakings require standardised law of carriage with common legal terminology.
+In the "Appeal from Bern", issued in 2009, the CIT stressed that railway undertakings require standardized law of carriage with common legal terminology.
 Existing legal railway regimes that overlay each other must not compete with or block each other, but should be coordinated so that they complement rather than contradict each other and create a level playing field with other modes of transport, particularly road (CMR).